AdobeDocs/experience-manager-65.en/help/sites-administering/campaign-segmentation.md

 You can combine these traits using the boolean operators OR and AND (see [Creating a New Segment](#creating-a-new-segment)) to define the exact scenario for selecting this segment.

 When the entire statement evaluates to true then this segment has resolved.
-In the event of multiple segments being applicable, then the **[Boost](/help/sites-administering/campaign-segmentation.md#boost-factor)** factor is also used.
+If there are multiple applicable segments, then the **[Boost](/help/sites-administering/campaign-segmentation.md#boost-factor)** factor is also used.

 >[!CAUTION]
 >